Why choose Monash?

-Our alliance with the University of Warwick includes mobility, undergraduate research, an online peer-reviewed journal and a joint PhD programme.
+Our alliance with Warwick University includes mobility, undergraduate research, an online peer-reviewed journal and a joint PhD programme.

 A full range of undergraduate and postgraduate programmes are offered across our ten faculties.
 Most undergraduate degrees are 3-4 years long; most postgraduate courses are 1-2 years, with options to double up degrees or combine coursework and research.
-You can also choose to take electives in other faculties in many cases.
+You can also take electives in other faculties.

 Higher degrees by research

-In 2015 Monash attained AUD 355 million in research grants from various agencies.
+In 2016 Monash attained AU$342 million in research grants from various agencies.
 Our world-class researchers are having an impact across more than 150 fields of study, including leading capabilities in the following areas:

 - Health and wellbeing – injury and trauma, neuroscience, stem cells, reproductive health

 - Future technologies – advanced manufacturing, aerospace, nanomaterials